cfpb/consumerfinance.gov/README.md

 ### Outputting indexed content in a Sheer template

 Most of our content is indexed from the API output of our WordPress back-end.
-This happens when the `sheer index` command is run.
+This happens when the `manage.py sheer_index` command is run.

 There are two ways in which we use indexed content: repeating items (e.g., blog posts and press releases),